 As the meaty part of the trip commences, we learn more about all of the characters, especially Claire and Wyatt.
 How they look at the scenes, how they interact…

 We learn more about the adventure in Central Park through dialog.
 Claire wonders how they’re going to write puzzles that match how exciting that one had been.
-She and Wyatt brainstorm at a high level about puzzles, about their purpose and what makes the difference between a boring puzzle and an awesome one (all informal)
+She and Wyatt brainstorm at a high level about puzzles, about their purpose and what makes the difference between a boring puzzle and an awesome one (all informal) If you can make this work, I’ll be convinced, but we may not need it.

 Claire (and the reader) learns more about the excavation project they’re heading too from her Dad, because she starts to ask more specific questions about it during the slow times of their trip when they are just resting and watching the river go by.